 Develops the essential clinical skills and knowledge that are required for a student to begin medical practice including occupational health and safety, infection control and interviewing skills.

-10. demonstrate an understanding of the basis of clinical pharmacology and use of drugs in clinical medicine; and
+10. Demonstrate an understanding of the basis of clinical pharmacology and use of drugs in clinical medicine

 Students will generate learning targets associated with professional practice during these sessions relating to topics such as infection control, Workplace Health and Safety (WHS), ethics and health law.